briansimiyuj/doctor-appointment-app/README.md

 ### Navbar Component

   The Navbar component is a reusable component that can be used in any React application.
 It includes a logo, a search bar, and a user profile dropdown.

+    1. Create Menu Icon to show mobile menu
+    2. Create a mobile menu component and mount it on Navbar component
+      a.
+Create cross icon to close mobile menu
+      b.
+Create a list of links for the mobile menu